 How to be Medically Alert!

-One thing that is essential to have documented is our medical history.
+One thing that is essential to the health and safety of ourselves and our family members is to document our medical history.

 It is the patient’s responsibility to know what they are taking for meds,

 who they are seeing and what every diagnosis is.
 They should get help with this from their primary care office, but things can slip through the cracks quite easily.

 Here are some hints to keep track of your physicians and treatment.
 This is especially important if you travel frequently, have memory problems, or have multiple diagnoses.

 1) Have a folder for each person in the house with their full name and date of birth

 2) Keep a card (stapled to a piece of paper) for each of your physicians